Ferrisx4/ChainReaction/README.md

 ```

 ### Solving algorithm.
 The algorithm will be supplied with a starting word, the ending word, the main words array, and the chain length.
 It will iterate through the words array in a depth-first fashion.
-It will end either when it has found a word chain that satisfies the starting and ending word within the specified chain length, or it will report that it could not find a valid chain.
+It will end either when it has found all word chains that satisfy the starting and ending word within the specified chain length, or it will report that it could not find a valid chain.

 ## To Use
+The scripts have 3 main functions:
+ 1. Word Ingestion (`add.php`)
+    - Add new word pairs to the set of word pairs.
+ 2. Chain Solving (`chainreaction.php`)
+    - Solves a chain, if possible, when given a starting word, an ending word, and a target chain length.
+    - By default, will return all valid chains.
+ 3. Chain Creation (`chaincreate.php`)
+    - **Work in progress**
+    - Can be used to generate puzzles randomly when given a target chain length.

 ### Word Ingestion
 Run add.php with no arguments.
 You will be prompted to supply word pairs.
 You will repeat the parent word for each entry, for example: